ControlSystemStudio/phoebus/applications/alarm/Readme.md

     ln -s kafka_2.11-1.1.0 kafka

 Check `config/server.properties`.
-By default it contains this, which "works", but means data will periodically get deleted by Linux:
+By default it contains this, which "works", but risks that Linux will delete the data:

-    # Suggest to change this to a location outside of /tmp
+    # Suggest to change this to a location outside of /tmp, for example /var/kafka
     log.dirs=/tmp/kafka-logs

 By default, Kafka will automatically create topics.
-This will allow starting an alarm client for a configuration that doesn't exist, because the client will automatically create topics for an empty setup, which are not configured to use compaction etc.
+This means you could accidentally start an alarm server for a non-existing configuration.
+The Kafka topics will automatically be created, but they will lack the desired settings for compaction etc.
+Best disable auto-topic-creation, create topics on purpose with the correct settings, and have alarm tools that try to access a non-existing configuration fail.

-    # Suggest to add this to prevent automatic topic creation
+    # Suggest to add this to prevent automatic topic creation,
 	auto.create.topics.enable=false

 If the following "First steps" generate errors of the type